 Realising the shower of arrows had stopped, Alvez glanced over his shoulder and felt a sickening jolt of fear upon seeing the two young natives speeding, seemingly effortlessly, across the soft sand toward him, eating up the distance, while he laboured and stumbled clumsily with each desperate step.
 A second glance confirmed that he would never make it to the rowing boat before they were upon him and he began to fumble in his waistband for his weapon of choice, a small axe, as he prepared to make what, he feared, might be his final stand.

-A moment later Alvez lay sprawled, face down in the sand as he tripped and fell heavily, the axe flying from his grip and landing beyond arm’s reach.
+A moment later, Alvez lay sprawled, face down in the sand as he tripped and fell heavily, the axe flying from his grip and landing beyond arm’s reach.
 A panicked glance back over his shoulder and he knew this was it, the two warriors would be upon him in seconds and certainly before he could retrieve his favoured weapon; in desperation his hand went for his knife as he rose and turned to face his adversaries.
-Warily the three circled and stalked each other until, after what seemed like an eternity, the bolder of the two natives took a tentative step forward, axe raised.
+Warily, the three circled and stalked each other until, after what seemed like an eternity, the bolder of the two natives took a tentative step forward, axe raised.
 In that instant Alvez too stepped forward and, with his free hand, threw a fistful of sand, collected as he lay sprawled on the beach, into the faces of the natives.
-If you are not cheating, then you are not doing it correctly; the sage words of fighting wisdom came to mind as he gave silent thanks - the ghosts would smile tonight - and looked upon both warriors; temporarily incapacitated by the blinding grittiness which filled their eyes and flailing wildly with their arms and weapons fearful of imminent attack.
+If you are not cheating, then you are not doing it correctly; the sage words of fighting wisdom, imparted to him as a young boy, came to mind as he gave silent thanks - the ghosts would smile tonight.
+He looked upon both warriors; temporarily incapacitated by the blinding grittiness which filled their eyes, flailing wildly with their arms and weapons, fearful of imminent attack.
 But Alvez held no such intentions, the rest of the tribe were once again in hot pursuit.
-Only stopping to pick up his axe, he resumed his panicked flight toward the relative safety of the water, slipping and stumbling as he carelessly crossed the smooth rocks to the water’s edge, where he could see the small boat bobbing gently in the shallows, the boy waiting, oars poised, ready to go, breathlessly urging him on, willing him to escape their pursuers.
+Only stopping to pick up his axe, he resumed his panicked flight toward the relative safety of the water, slipping and stumbling as he carelessly crossed the smooth rocks to the water’s edge, where he could see the small boat bobbing gently in the shallows, the boy waiting, oars poised, ready to go; breathlessly urging him on, willing him to escape their pursuers.
 As native arrows once again began to fall, zipping into the water to the left and right, Alvez splashed into the icy cold and awkwardly launched himself at the side of the small boat, rocking it wildly as he struggled to haul himself aboard, all too aware that, at that moment, his ample backside presented the perfect target for a keen-eyed bowman.

 ‘Then, we’ve done it,’ said Pukunati, his voice laced with disbelief …., ‘we’ve actually done it!'